Below are notes from a LinkedIn Webinar and Magner Center advice discussing top items to focus on in your profile.

 HEADLINES: They matter.
 Use keywords here for recruiter searches.
 Example: Recent Ohio State Honors Grad and Publishing Intern.
 IT Project Manager Seeking New Opportunity (if openly looking).

-SUMMARY section: She recommended 100-300 words.
+SUMMARY (ABOUT) section: 100-300 words.
 Short paragraphs.
 Can use bullets if you want.
 Advised leaving lots of white space.
-It’s the place to explain your story, especially helpful for career changers, highlighting unique/diverse.
+It’s the place to explain your story, especially helpful for career changers, highlighting unique/diverse ideas.

-CONTACT settings: Make sure you put career opportunities so recruiters know they can contact you.
+CONTACT settings: Make sure you set you are open to career opportunities so recruiters know they can contact you.

-RECOMMENDATIONS: She said she’s learned recruiters are most impressed by manager or direct supervisor recommendations more than those from colleagues or friends.
+RECOMMENDATIONS: Recruiters are most impressed by manager or direct supervisor recommendations more than those from colleagues or friends.
 Recommends at least one for each position.
 You want quality over quantity.